osstech-jp/mailman/src/mailman/rules/docs/dmarc-moderation.rst

     You are not allowed to post to this mailing list From: a domain which publishes a DMARC policy of reject or quarantine, and your message has been automatically rejected.
-If you think that your messages are being rejected in error, contact the mailing list owner at $listowner.
+If you think that your messages are being rejected in error, contact the mailing list owner at _xtest-owner@example.com.
     <BLANKLINE>
     The original message as received by Mailman is attached.
     <BLANKLINE>